Sutter's Fort: Preservation

-The party led by John Sutter landed on the bank of the American River in August 1839.
-The group included three Europeans and a Native American boy, probably to serve as interpreter.
-Most of the colony's first members were Native Hawaiians.
-Sutter had entered a contract with the governor of Hawaii to hire eight men and two women for three years.
-Once the first camp was setup, Sutter arranged for local Miwok and Nisenan people to build the first building, a three-room adobe.

 Geography and hydrology

 Sutter's Fort is located on level ground at an elevation of approximately 20 ft above mean sea datum.
 The slope elevation decreases northward toward the American River and westward toward the Sacramento River.
 Slope elevation gradually increases to the south and east, away from the rivers.
 All surface drainage flows toward the Sacramento River.
 Groundwater in the vicinity flows south-southwest toward the Sacramento Delta.
 However, after peak rainfall, the Sacramento River swells and the groundwater flow can actually reverse away from the river.

+Sutter's Landing

+Sutter's Landing is the spot the Captain John A. Sutter landed in August 1839 at the American River after coming up the Sacramento River from Yerba Buena at 38.5816°N 121.4660°W. After landing, Sutter built a base camp, then Sutter's Fort.
+The site of the landing is California Historical Landmark #591 that was listed on May 22, 1957.